mqtthiqs/at-doc/docs/atelier/getting-started.md

 # Getting Started

 Thanks for your interest in _GRM Tools Atelier_!
-Here are a few steps to help you get started making sound with _Atelier_.
+Here are a few steps to get you started making sound with _Atelier_.

 ## Installation